GatorEthics/QAZPLM/questions.md

 Choose the options as shown in the picture (Append to current sheet, Detect Automatically).

 Your `results.csv` will then be added to the Google Sheet for future analysis.
-Does anything stick out to you in the populated shet?
+Does anything stick out to you in the populated sheet?

 ![Import CSV to Sheets](csv.png)

+If you want to use the program to gain insights about the class-wide Google Sheet simply export it as a CSV.
+Then when you run the program, after you run new trials, you will have the option to read in the "class-wide" CSV file for further analysis.